GoogleChrome/OriginTrials/developer-guide.md

 ## How do I enable an experimental feature on my origin?

-You can opt any page on your origin into the trial of an experimental feature by [requesting a token for your origin](http://bit.ly/OriginTrialSignup) and then adding an origin-trial <meta> tag to the head of that page.
+You can opt any page on your origin into the trial of an experimental feature by [requesting a token for your origin](http://bit.ly/OriginTrialSignup).
+After filling out the form, we'll send you an email with your token.
+Note that these tokens are currently generated manually so there may be up to 24 hours delay before you receive the token.
+Until then we encourage you to start developing with the feature by flipping the relevant flag in about:flags.

+When you receive the email, it will include the token, which is specific to your origin and requested feature.
+There are two ways to provide this token on any pages in your origin:

+- Add an `origin-trial` \<meta\> tag to the head of any page.
 For example this may look something like:
 ```
 <meta http-equiv="origin-trial" content="**insert your site’s token here**">
 ```

-After filling out the form, we'll send you an email with your token.
-Note that these tokens are currently generated manually so there may be up to 24 hours delay before you receive the token.
-Until then we encourage you to start developing with the feature by flipping the relevant flag in about:flags.
+- If you can configure your server, you can also provide the token on pages using an `Origin-Trial` HTTP header.

+If you have trouble configuring pages with your token, or need other help, please contact us at origin-trials-support@google.com.

 ## What is the thinking behind origin trials?
 An exploration of the motivations and reasoning behind origin trials is provided in [the explainer](explainer.md).
 The TL;DR is that we strongly value the feedback of real web developers (that means you!) during the process of designing and standardizing new APIs.
 We believe origin trials provide a good way of encouraging that feedback, while being extremely careful that the experiments aren’t used by sites in production-critical roles or as if they’re finalized features.

 ## What experimental features are currently available?
-The [experimental feature tracker](available-trials) lists all of the currently available features and their experiment timelines.
+The [experimental feature tracker](available-trials.md) lists all of the currently available features and their experiment timelines.

 ## FAQ